jiayihan2020/SummarisedStats/README.md

 # SummarisedStats

----

 ## Introduction

-The scripts in this repository aim to obtain the summary data obtained from the Philips Actiwatch data for eachof the sleep participants, and consolidate them into a single Excel file.
+The scripts in this repository aim to obtain the summary data obtained from the Philips Actiwatch data for each of the sleep participants, and consolidate them into a single Excel file.

----

 ## Functions of each scripts

-There are three scripts that work in conjuction to produced the desired output.
+There are three scripts that work in conjunction to produced the desired output.
 They are:

 1) ```data_summariser.py```
 2) ```data_exporter.py```